ecmwf/earthkit-data/docs/guide/xarray/dim.rst

 - :ref:`/examples/xarray_engine_squeeze.ipynb`

-Turning a size-1 dimension to an attribute
+.. _xr_dims_as_attrs:

+Size-1 dimensions as variable attributes
 ---------------------------------------------

-Alternatively to squeezing, a size-1 dimension can be also converted into a variable attribute using the ``dims_as_attrs`` option.
-This can be useful when for example dealing with single-level variables defined on different levels (e.g. ``"heightAboveGround": 2``, ``"meanSea": 0``, etc.).
+As an alternative to squeezing, a size-1 dimension can be converted into a variable attribute using the ``dims_as_attrs`` option.
+This is particularly useful when working with single-level variables defined on different vertical levels (for example, ``"heightAboveGround": 2`` or ``"meanSea": 0``).

-Similarly to ``squeeze=True``, it allows to avoid a problem of incompatible coordinates of a size-1 dimension, but in addition, it preserves the information on coordinates.
+Like ``squeeze=True``, this approach avoids issues caused by incompatible coordinates on size-1 dimensions.
+In addition, it preserves the associated coordinate information by storing it as a variable attribute.

-Note that it is possible to combine this option with ``ensure_dims`` to have a size-1 dimension *preserved* and *converted* into a variable attribute.
+The ``dims_as_attrs`` option can also be combined with ``ensure_dims``, allowing a size-1 dimension to be both preserved as a dimension and exposed as a variable attribute.

-See the following notebook for details:
+For a detailed discussion and examples, see the following notebook:

 - :ref:`/examples/xarray_engine_dims_as_attrs.ipynb`